top of page

 The Gathering

 Indigenous Peoples living with a disability often face many unique jurisdictional barriers, restrictive policies, and discrimination when seeking necessary support for their specific disability-related needs.
-These factors, and others, contribute to the exclusion and the lack of recognition of Indigenous persons living with a disability as equal members of our society.
+These factors, and others, contribute to the exclusion and the lack of recognition of Indigenous Peoples living with a disability as equal members of our society.
 This population continues to be marginalized, with the worldwide pandemic further amplifying these conditions.

 Statistics Canada notes that the frequency of disabilities among Indigenous Peoples is higher than the national average, which is conservatively estimated at 30%.
 Other research suggests the overall disability rates for Indigenous Peoples in Canada are up to three times higher than the national rate within some age groups.
 It is also known that the prevalence of disabilities and the likelihood of becoming disabled for Indigenous women in impoverished populations significantly increases.
 In 2016, Statistics Canada also stated that 4 out of 5 First Nation communities have a median income below the poverty line.